Skip to content

 Trigger Registration and Handling

-T1:CND When user provides their email address
+- T1:CND When user provides their email address

-T2:BGN At the beginning
+- T2:BGN At the beginning

-T3:EVT When payment is processed
+- T3:EVT When payment processed event is received

 The LLM continuously monitors these semantic conditions during execution.
 When a trigger condition is met, it interrupts the current playbook execution, saves the current state, and invokes the triggered playbook - much like how a CPU handles interrupts.